null404org/scheduled_discord_notifications/donnie_contrib/README.md

 ### Notes

-- The bot needs to remain running continuously to manage event notifications.
-Consider deploying it on a server or a cloud service to ensure uptime.
+- The bot requires continuous uptime for real-time updates and automated cleanup.
+Consider deploying it on a server or cloud platform.
-- If the bot misses a notification due to downtime, it will resume checking when restarted and will only send notifications for upcoming events within the next 12 or 24 hours.
+- For any missed notifications due to downtime, the bot will automatically resume its tasks upon restarting, with up-to-date data for upcoming events.

 ## Troubleshooting

-- **Bot Not Responding**: Ensure the bot has the necessary permissions and that the token and IDs in the `.env` file are correct.
+- **Bot Not Responding**: Verify that the bot has the necessary permissions and that your `.env` file has the correct token and IDs.
-- **Rate Limits**: If you encounter rate limits, consider increasing the check interval in the `@tasks.loop` decorator.
+- **Missing Event Data**: Ensure that real-time updates and event logs confirm the storage and cleanup of data as intended.

 ## License

-This bot script is licensed under the MIT License.
+This bot is licensed under the MIT License.
 Feel free to modify and use it in your organization.